hadronized/glsl/glsl/README.md

 # GLSL compiler

-This crate is a GLSL450 compiler.
-It’s able to parse valid GLSL450 formatted source into an abstract syntax tree (AST).
+This crate is a GLSL450/GLSL460 compiler.
+It’s able to parse valid GLSL formatted source into an abstract syntax tree (AST).
 That AST can then be transformed into SPIR-V, your own format or even folded back to a raw GLSL [`String`] (think of a minifier, for instance).

 You’ll find several modules: